 Is Rhodium Magnetic?
 And Can Rhodium Be Magnetized Under Certain Circumstances or Not?

 Is rhodium magnetic?

-Instead, rhodium is paramagnetic, meaning it’s only weakly attracted to a magnetic field and doesn’t retain any magnetism after being exposed to a magnet.
+No, rhodium isn’t magnetic.
+It’s paramagnetic.
+This means rhodium is only weakly attracted to a magnetic field and doesn’t retain any magnetism after being exposed to a magnet.

+Is Rhodium Magnetic?
+And Can Rhodium Be Magnetized Under Certain Circumstances or Not?